MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 ## Surface Hub 3 Pack option

 > [!TIP]
-> Alternatively, if you don't wish to migrate your Surface Hub 2S, you can purchase the [Surface Hub 3 Pack](surface-hub-3-pack-faq.md), which lets you swap out the old cartidge and instantly convert your Surface Hub 2S to a Surface Hub 3.
+> Alternatively, if you don't wish to migrate your Surface Hub 2S, you can purchase the [Surface Hub 3 Pack](surface-hub-3-pack-faq.md), which lets you swap out the old cartridge and instantly convert your Surface Hub 2S to a Surface Hub 3.
 To learn more, see [Install and manage Surface Hub 3 Pack](install-manage-surface-hub-3-pack.md).

 > [!NOTE]
 > Support for the current OS on Surface Hub, based on Windows 10 version 22H2, is scheduled to end on October 14, 2025.